jtgry/blessyourheart/content/services.md

   button_text:
   button_url:
 - template: block-feature
-  heading: Floral Design
+  heading: In Home Design Services
   intro: We offer custom floral design services, using the highest quality faux florals
     available.
-  content: |-
+  content: If decorating your own home is an overwhelming task for you, or you have
+    a big event coming up that you’d like your home to be ready for, we would love the opportunity to design one wall to the entire home for you!
+We’ve included a gallery of some of the homes we’ve designed for you to see.
+  image: uploads/olive.jpg
+  image_alignment: right
+  button_text: Gallery
+  button_url:
+type: page

+---

 We love to see out customers leave with their own custom floral pieces designed just for their homes.
 We have beautiful containers of all sizes, shapes, and colors or you could bring your own.
 Our floral selection consists of the highest quality faux florals available, with a large selection of colors, styles, and species of florals and greenery.

 Melanie is a trained floral designer with 35 years of experience, and she will work with you to make your vision come true.
-  image: images/flower.jpg
-  image_alignment: right
-  button_text:
-  button_url:
-type: page

----
-If decorating your own home is an overwhelming task for you, or you have a big event coming up that you’d like your home to be ready for, we would love the opportunity to design one wall to the entire home for you!
-We’ve included a gallery of some of the homes we’ve designed for you to see.